bill-kolokithas/rtl8187se/README.md

 ## The solution

 I grabbed the module from version **3.14** before it was deleted, changed the Makefile a bit to allow building it as an external module, and made packages for Archlinux / Gentoo to make the process easier.
-It's unlikely a rebuilt will be needed for minor kernel versions.
-For the next major versions we'll have to wait and see.
+It may need to be rebuilt across some minor / major kernel updates.

 To blacklist the `rtl8180` module enter the following: